mperino/Hexapod-Hardware/README.md

 ## 🔧 Servo mod

 Servos require a minor modification: replace the bottom section of the plastic housing with a custom 3D-printed part designed to hold the bearing.
 This modification is fully reversible.
+There are 2 different 3D printable models.
+One for bearings with a lip, one for bearings without a lip.

 <div align="center">
     <img src="media/servo_pre.jpg" alt="Preview">